Medicare Enrollment Periods

 Initial Enrollment Period 2 (IEP2)

-During the IEP2, you can sign up for a Medicare Advantage or Part D prescription plan.
+During the IEP2, you can sign up for a Medicare Advantage or Part D plan.
 The IEP2 runs for the same seven-month period as the IEP.

 Special Enrollment Period (SEP)